md-experiments/md-similacra/README.md

 # AI Story Teller

-A automated tool that creates a video story from a simple description.
-For some sample descriptions, see ./scripts
+AI tool that creates a complete video story from a simple description.
+For some sample seed descriptions, see ./scripts

 ## How it works
 1. The tool uses your description to create an extensive plot outline